-Keller Public Works is in the process of developing plans for Johnson Road between Hallelujah Trail and Rhonda Road that would combine a handful of needed improvements into a single project.
-When completed, this project is expected to include road reconstruction, drainage upgrades, pedestrian amenities, a roundabout at the Johnson/Keller-Smithfield intersection and replaced water lines.
+Public Works is in the process of designing plans for Johnson Road between roughly Hallelujah Trail and Rhonda Road that would combine a handful of needed improvements into a single project.
+When completed, this project is planned to include road reconstruction, drainage upgrades, pedestrian amenities, a roundabout at the Johnson/Keller-Smithfield intersection and replaced water lines.

 - Watch the Presentation (begins with City Council briefing and discussion.
 Public meeting presentation and Q&A begins at 49:34)

 - Download Meeting Sign-In Sheets, Submitted Comment Cards, and Q&A Notes